Prague beer scene

 visit for the very tasty and characterful brews on sale.

-Prvni Pivni Tramway.
-Terminus of tram 11 at Spořilov,
+První Pivní Tramway.
+At the terminus of tram 11 at Spořilov,

 the official address is Na Chodovci 1a.